‘Stop the Steal’ supporters, restrained by Facebook, turn to Parler to peddle false election claims

 But the groups are adopting new tactics quickly, including frequent name changes.
 The Nationwide Recount 2020 group, for example, has changed its name five times since it launched on Thursday under the name “STOP THE STEAL.”
 It grew from 200,000 members to nearly a million over the weekend.
 The administrator said the group would not use terms such as “MAGA” or “Army” in any new name because “Facebook might find either word threatening,” according to posts viewed by The Washington Post.

-Asked why it had blocked elements of “Stop the Steal” while allowing some related groups and events to proliferate, Facebook spokesman Andy Stone said that the company was continuing to review additional activity for rule violations and “will take action accordingly.”
+Asked why it had blocked elements of “Stop the Steal” while allowing some related groups and events to proliferate, Facebook spokesman Andy Stone said the company was continuing to review additional activity for rule violations and “will take action accordingly.”

 The administrator of that group, Joe America, had blocked messages on Facebook.
 He did not immediately respond to a request for comment through his Parler account.
 The Post sent messages to several other Nationwide Recount 2020 group administrators.